liamkande/MIT-fullstack-bank/README.md

 # My Bank Web Application

-This represents the culmination of my academic journey in the prestigious MIT Professional Certificate program in Coding: Full Stack Development – a capstone project that showcases my mastery of cutting-edge technology and programming expertise, solidifying my status as a forward-thinking and accomplished Full Stack Software Engineer.
+This represents the culmination of my academic journey in the prestigious MIT Professional Certificate program in Coding: Full Stack Development, a capstone project that showcases my mastery of cutting-edge technology and programming expertise, solidifying my status as a forward-thinking and accomplished Full Stack Software Engineer.

 ## Features